Black to the Blind

-Black to the Blind is the third album by the Polish death metal band Vader.
-It was released on 13 October 1997 in Europe and Poland by System Shock/Impact Records and Koch International Poland, respectively.
+Black to the Blind is the third studio album by the Polish death metal band Vader.
+It was released on 13 October 1997 in Europe and Poland by System Shock/SPV and Koch International Poland, respectively.
 Japanese edition with one bonus track was released by Avalon/Marquee.
 In 2025, Joe DiVita of Loudwire named the album as the best death metal album of 1997.

 The album was nominated for a Fryderyk Award in the category 'Hard & Heavy Album of the Year (Album roku - hard & heavy)'.